 sweet foods and drinks (for example ice cream, sodas)

-While the dietary recommendations are that no more than 10% from our daily intake of fats should come from saturated fats, and less than 1% from trans fats, it's also important to understand why our bodies need saturated fats:
+The dietary recommendations are that no more than 10% from our daily intake of fats should come from saturated fats, and less than 1% from trans fats.

 Heart- prefers saturated long chain palmitic and stearic acid for energy